Leon2012/protoc-gen-micro-lite/README.md

 ### Errors

-If you see an error about `protoc-gen-micro` not being found or executable, it's likely your environment may not be configured correctly.
-If you've already installed `protoc`, `protoc-gen-go`, and `protoc-gen-micro` ensure you've included `$GOPATH/bin` in your `PATH`.
+If you see an error about `protoc-gen-micro-lite` not being found or executable, it's likely your environment may not be configured correctly.
+If you've already installed `protoc`, `protoc-gen-go`, and `protoc-gen-micro-lite` ensure you've included `$GOPATH/bin` in your `PATH`.

 Alternative specify the Go plugin paths as arguments to the `protoc` command

 ```
-protoc --plugin=protoc-gen-go=$GOPATH/bin/protoc-gen-go --plugin=protoc-gen-micro=$GOPATH/bin/protoc-gen-micro --proto_path=$GOPATH/src:. --micro_out=. --go_out=. greeter.proto
+protoc --plugin=protoc-gen-go=$GOPATH/bin/protoc-gen-go --plugin=protoc-gen-micro-lite=$GOPATH/bin/protoc-gen-micro-lite --proto_path=$GOPATH/src:. --micro-lite_out=. --go_out=. greeter.proto
 ```

 ## LICENSE

-protoc-gen-micro is a liberal reuse of protoc-gen-go hence we maintain the original license
+protoc-gen-micro-lite is a liberal reuse of protoc-gen-go hence we maintain the original license